gallaway-jp/jTokenA/README.md

 # mecab_android
-A MeCab (Japanese tokenizer) wrapper for the Android operating system written in native c++ and Kotlin
+A wrapper for MeCab (Japanese tokenizer) written in native c++ and Kotlin for use with the Android operating system

 ## Installation